greg-js/arch-wiki-md-repo/wiki/_content/english/General troubleshooting.md

 A link will then be output that you can paste to the forum or IRC.

 Additionally, before posting your question, you may wish to review [how to ask smart questions](http://www.catb.org/esr/faqs/smart-questions.html).
-See also [Forum etiquette](/index.php/Forum_etiquette "Forum etiquette").
+See also [Code of conduct](/index.php/Code_of_conduct "Code of conduct").

 ## Boot problems